 The choice of convergence layer switches

 If there are five switches to access, each switch has 20 cameras.
-The stream is 4M, then the convergence layer traffic: 4Mbps * 20 * 5 = 400Mbps, the convergence layer upload port must be 1000M or more.
+The stream is 4M, then the convergence layer traffic: 4Mbps * 20 * 5 = 400Mbps, and the convergence layer upload port must be 1000M or more.

 If 5 IPCs connect to a switch, an 8-port switch is usually required, so does this 8-port switch meet the requirements?
 You can look at the following three aspects.

-• Backplane bandwidth: Number of ports * port speed * 2 = backplane bandwidth, i.e. 8 * 100 * 2 = 1.6 Gbps.
+- Backplane bandwidth: Number of ports * port speed * 2 = backplane bandwidth, i.e. 8 * 100 * 2 = 1.6 Gbps.

-• Packet Switching Rate: Number of ports * port speed/1000*1.488Mpps = packet switching rate, i.e., 8*100/1000*1.488=1.20Mpps.
-Some switches sometimes calculate that the packet switching rate cannot meet this requirement, then it is a non-linear speed switch, which is prone to cause latency when performing high volume data throughput.
+- Packet Switching Rate: Number of ports * port speed/1000*1.488Mpps = packet switching rate, i.e., 8*100/1000*1.488=1.20Mpps.
+Some switches sometimes calculate that the packet switching rate cannot meet this requirement, then it is a non-linear speed switch, which is prone to cause latency when performing high-volume data throughput.

-• Cascade port bandwidth: IPC code stream * number = minimum bandwidth of upload port, i.e. 4.*5 = 20Mbps. usually, when IPC bandwidth exceeds 45Mbps, it is recommended to use a 1000Mbps cascade port.
+- Cascade port bandwidth: IPC code stream * number = minimum bandwidth of upload port, i.e. 4.*5 = 20Mbps. usually, when IPC bandwidth exceeds 45Mbps, it is recommended to use a 1000Mbps cascade port.

 How to choose a switch?